Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Supplementary Information

-For a system with spherical interface (see inset of (b) of Figure 1 of the main manuscript), the Helmholtz free-energy per unit volume of the droplet phase has the following form :
+\textbf{The spherical interface:} For a system with spherical interface (see inset of (b) of Figure 1 of the main manuscript), the Helmholtz free-energy per unit volume of the droplet phase has the following form :

 Minimising with respect to the four unknowns result in the following equations,